 Disclosure: This post is sponsored by Barleans which sent me their product to use for free.
 All opinions are my own and I only share products that I fully trust and feel like can be a part of a healthy lifestyle.

 Being landlocked in Missouri means that fresh seafood is usually just not an option.
-Fortunately, frozen shrimp that has been thawed works perfectly fine in this recipe.
+Frozen shrimp that has been thawed can be used in this recipe.
 For all of us that aren’t lucky enough to live on a coast!
 And the grill is absolutely my favorite way to cook up shrimp.
 It’s such a fast cooking protein that you want to cook it somewhere where it can have a lot of heat and quickly so you don’t end up with the shrimp steaming.

 Last year when my whole extended family went on vacation in Florida my mom bought at least 10 pounds of shrimp and my sister and I spent two hours peeling and deveining it.
 I feel like it took us a whole day for our hands to not smell like fish, but it was worth it.
 When working on creating this recipe I was definitely trying to recapture those beachy, lazy vacation day vibes and what is more tropical than pineapple?

-I chose to use a fresh pineapple for this recipe because I don’t like paying extra to get it pre-chopped, but if you want to make this recipe even faster than you can definitely get it pre-sliced.
+I use a fresh pineapple for this recipe.
+I don’t like paying extra to get it pre-chopped.
+But if you want to make this recipe even faster than you can definitely get it pre-sliced.
 If you aren’t sure how to properly dice a fresh pineapple you can learn how to here.

 To keep this recipe dairy free, but still have that buttery decadent flavor I used Barleans Butter Flavored Coconut Oil.
 I am a butter fiend.
 Especially when it comes to seafood and this is nearly indistinguishable from the real thing.
-My husband and I were completely blown away.
 I am now using it on basically everything I’m making in the kitchen.
 Even if you don’t have dietary restrictions using this Butter Flavored Coconut Oil is so helpful because it’s smoke point is higher than real butter.
-I would be wary to use just butter on the grill for fear that it would burn at the high temperatures.
+I would be wary to use just butter on the grill.
+Because it might burn at the high temperatures.
 But this coconut oil did just the trick.